SJ-31/Sporothrix-annotation/README.md

     -r <reference> \ # path to reference genome fasta file -g # path to reference genome gff file
 ```
-  - The Megahit assemblies produced more contiguous sets of contigs and had higher BUSCO completeness, so these were selected for downstream analysis.
   - Transcriptome assembly was performed in much the same way as genome assembly, except mtDNA was not filtered, RNAspades was used as the assembler and finally BUSCO was set in `transcriptome` mode
-- 6. Ragout:  Assemble contigs into scaffolds*
+- 6. Ragout:  Assemble contigs into scaffolds
   - Ragout was provided with the GCF_000961545.1 reference sequence to scaffold from, and run on default settings
       * The paths to files are given to Ragout with an `rcp` file, (an example can be found [here](./info/recipe.rcp)).
 A python script was used to automate writing this file from the command line
 ```bash